alexeyput/andr-devops/README.md

 - New experience in communication inside an IT crew.

 ## My expectations:
-- Deepen and get new knowledge ;
+- Deepen and get new knowledge;
 - Ability to create pipelines as well as rolling out an infrastructure and deploying apps from scratch;
 - Adequate attitude on the part of mentors.